paradox425/erc425-benchmark/README.md

   ```
   npx hardhat run scripts/benchmark_mint.ts
   ```
-- For better accuracy and comparisions forking the ethereum mainnet from a node provider.
+- For better accuracy and comparisions, fork the ethereum mainnet from a node provider.